joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/working-with-air-native-windows/basics-of-native-windows-in-air.md

 You can set the `systemChrome` property to `standard` or `none`.
-Choose `standard` system chrome to give your window the set of standard controls created and styled by the user’s operating system.
+Choose `standard` system chrome to give your window the set of standard controls created and styled by the user's operating system.
 Choose `none` to provide your own chrome for the window.
 Use the constants defined in the NativeWindowSystemChrome class to reference the system chrome settings in code.